Homelessness, social housing and emergency accommodation

 - Current advice from Public Health England is that people should be provided with self-contained temporary accommodation if they are displaying symptoms, to enable them to self-isolate.

 - If it is not possible to provide self-contained accommodation, guidance from Public Health England is that individuals with symptoms should limit their use of shared spaces.

 - We have contacted our existing emergency accommodation providers to share government guidance and ensure they have appropriate measures in place.
 Many providers have already adjusted their working practices, including organising additional cleaning rotas and providing hand sanitisers for their tenants.

 People who are rough sleeping

-- There are currently around 5 people how are rough sleeping in Hastings on a typical night.
+- There are currently around 15 people who are rough sleeping in Hastings on a typical night.
 We are proactively looking to accommodate rough sleepers in temporary accommodation.

-- The outreach team are continuing their rounds, and engaging with known rough sleepers tomorrow with further advice about the accommodation support the council can provide.
+- The outreach team are continuing their rounds, and engage with known rough sleepers.

 - The Rapid Rehousing Pathway and Rough Sleeping Initiative teams are continuing to provide support, e.g. ensuring people have access to food and other essential services.
 Officers carrying out outreach have been reminded to take extra precautions to minimise the risk of transmitting the virus.

 - Current guidance from Public Health England is that day centres for rough sleepers can remain open, and our local providers are reviewing their own contingency plans.

 - We have bid for additional funding through the Next Steps Accommodation Programme to provide move-on accommodation for rough sleepers and adapt our winter weather plans.